 Photographs.
 Reginald James’s Red Album.
 163 images on 115 expandable (but not adequate) page thumbnails; captions by James.

 Photographs.
 Scott Polar Research Institute, P66-19, Hurley’s personal photo album built aboard ship.
 Thumbnails, by page, with Hurley’s file designations; no captions.
 1 expandable page.
 (Note: In 2001, P2001/86 was added to the SPRI collection.
 It included the following images not previously known: P2001/86/152; 165; 166; 174; 176; 178; 193; 195; 199; 205; 206; 207; 209; 210; 214; 215; 221 (full frame); 228.
 Go to: https://www.spri.cam.ac.uk/picturelibrary/catalogue/itae1914-16/browse/page1.html.)

 Presentation.
 Frank Hurley’s Endurance Expedition Photos, October 1914 – April 1917. ©2023.
 Over 500 images laced together in a start-to-finish timeline.
-Every known Endurance photo is shown once, accompanied by other subject-related images on the same screen.
+Every known Endurance photo is shown once, accompanied by other subject-related images on 65 screens.
 Sources include postal cards, hand-tinted lantern slides, formal presentation and personal albums, newspaper articles, archives, and, private collections.
-This talk is archived at GrandCanyonHistory.Org under “Past GCHS Virtual Outings Presentations” and is available at https://vimeo.com/808311670 and, also, as a pdf (without script) by request.
+This talk is archived at GrandCanyonHistory.Org under the “Past GCHS Virtual Outings Presentations” link at https://vimeo.com/808311670.
+It’s also available as a wide screen pdf (without script).

 Script.
 Cine-lantern show with Hurley notations.
 20 pages.